pradeep-c-gopai/Proof-Of-Personhood/README.md

 5. Update the `ERC20VerifierAddress` variable in scripts/set-request.js with your deployed contract address

+6. Update the `schemaHash`, and the operator and value in scripts/set-request.js with your deployed contract address if you have changed the schema in the query

-6. Run set-request to send the zk request to the smart contract `npx hardhat run --network mumbai scripts/set-request.js`
+7. Run set-request to send the zk request to the smart contract `npx hardhat run --network mumbai scripts/set-request.js`
     - Successful tx means the age query has been set up: https://mumbai.polygonscan.com/tx/0x2ddb2db7b3d35cf7cdf658209b257fd2a51c49df2249bf46ede8979eb8410ffb